krABMaga/krABMaga.github.io/content/_index.md

 Now, you can download/clone all available Rust-AB examples from our github repository called [rust-ab-examples](https://github.com/rust-ab/rust-ab-examples).

 To run a simulation, go to root directory of a model, for example `/path/to/rust-ab-examples/flockers`.
 With command `ls`, you should be able to see a typcal Rust-AB simulation struct:
-- src: main folder with code.
+- `src`: main folder with code.
 It contains `main.rs` file and two directories for model and visulization components.
-- Cargo.toml: Configuration file for Rust project, with dependencies and features.
+- `Cargo.toml`: Configuration file for Rust project, with dependencies and features.
-- assets: an images folder.
+- `assets`: an images folder.
 It contains all the icons that can be used for visualization.
-- Makefile.toml: another configuration file, necessary to a correct execution of visualization.
+- `Makefile.toml`: another configuration file, necessary to a correct execution of visualization.

 Inside the root directory of model that you choose, you can run a models with or without visualization.